New versions of Newton method: step-size choice, convergence domain and under-determined equations: Preliminaries and feasibility (existence) theorems

-Below the problem of solvability of equation \eqref{eq:main-nonlinear-y} is addressed.
-We apply algorithm \eqref{eq:newton-with-alpha_k-for-g} with small $\alpha$ and prove that iterations converge while the limit point is a solution.
+with small $\alpha$ and prove that the iterations converge while the limit point is a solution.
 This techniques follows the idea from \cite{Polyak-1964}.
 Remind that $\R^n, \R^m$ are equipped with some norms, the dual norms are denoted $||\cdot||_*$.